-Clio offered a 7-day free trial, so I took them up on it.
-Initially, I was averse to the $65 per month per user price point.
-It seemed that $650 a month for 10 attorneys was a bit much for software, just on principle.
-But, if your attorneys are worth their salt, hopefully they’re worth this $780 per year administrative expense.
+Initially, I was hesitant about the $59 per month per user price point for the Boutique tier (the tier that most interested me).
+It seemed that $295 a month for 5 attorneys was a bit much for software, just on principle.
+But, if your attorneys are worth their salt, hopefully they’re worth this administrative expense.

 Update: After comparing Clio with its competitors’ pricing (check out our other reviews) and seeing what Clio can do in terms of saving its users time, especially with the document merging feature, it’s well worth the cost.
-If I save 1 billable hour of time that would otherwise be spent on tedious invoicing and billing or pulling documents together, I’ve paid for Clio for the month.
+If I save 1 billable hour of time that would otherwise be spent on tedious invoicing and billing or pulling documents together, I’ve paid for Clio for the month and then some.

 The free sign-up is a good draw for Clio.
 You don’t have to give them a credit card to sign up, which normally turns me away automatically.
 When I come across those sites that ask for a credit card but still offer a free trial, my thought is, “I am going to forget about this and you are going to charge me in a month and I will not be happy.”
-But, Clio isn’t even giving me the impression they’re going to charge me until 7 days are up and I’ve fallen in love with their service.
+But, Clio isn’t even giving me the impression they’re going to charge me until the trial is up and I’ve fallen in love with their service.

 After testing several other competitor products and coming back to Clio, I have to say that Clio’s integration / merging of client contacts from Outlook and Google is seamless and perfect.
 Clio handles it the best.